reasonml/reason/README.md

 See the [src folder's README](https://github.com/facebook/reason/tree/master/src/README.md).

-## Installation for Programmatic Usage
+## Programmatically Using Reason Parser From JavaScript:

 **If you're not using Reason programmatically**, disregard this section and see the Getting Started guide above.
 This is for using Reason's `refmt` as a third-party library.